Made to order from 1 to 10,000 pieces on demand

 Cutting & Forming

-Shearing: Straight-line cuts are made using a shear machine.
-This method is efficient for cutting large sheets into smaller pieces or basic shapes.
+Shearing: Straight cuts for large sheets into smaller pieces or basic shapes.

 Joining & Secondary Machining

-Riveting: Joins metal parts by inserting and fastening rivets.
-Suitable for situations where welding is not practical.
+Riveting, Screws & Bolts: Joins metal parts by inserting and fastening rivets.
+Mechanical fastening for adjustability.

 Sheet Metal Fabrication Service We Are Offering